RandomSearch18/a-level-project/docs/readme.md

 ##### Follow-up discussion with Andrew

-This happened on 17 October 2024.
-When I asked Andrew if mobile or desktop support would me more important, he told me that mobile support would be very important.
+On 17 October 2024, I had an informal discussion with Andrew.
+When I asked him if mobile or desktop support would me more important, he told me that mobile support would be very important.
 I also asked him about accessing the app through the browser, to which he told me the only disadvantage of that would be the lack of offline access.
 I mentioned how I could make the web app work offline, which he agreed with.

 #### Similar solutions